Embedding surfaces in 4-manifolds: Examples and applications

+\begin{proof} Since $F'$ is obtained from $F$ by an ambient connected sum with an embedding $S^1\times S^1\hookrightarrow S^4$, we can apply \cref{prop:application} to see that $F'$ is not $b$-characteristic.
+By \cref{thm:main}, it follows that $\km(F')=0$ if $F$ has an algebraically dual sphere, as this sphere remains algebraically dual to $F'$.
+If in addition $\pi_1(M)$ is good, then by \cref{thm:SET} $F$ is regularly homotopic, relative to $\partial \Sigma$, to an embedding. \end{proof}

-\begin{example} To illustrate the difference between $r$-characteristic and $b$-characteristic we give an example of a surface that is $r$-characteristic but not $b$-characteristic.
-To start consider any $r$-characteristic immersed sphere.
+\begin{example} To illustrate the difference between $r$-characteristic and $b$-characteristic surfaces we give an example of a surface that is $r$-characteristic but not $b$-characteristic.
+Consider any $r$-characteristic immersed sphere with trivial self-intersection number.
 Add a single trivial tube to obtain an immersed torus.
 As this will not change the intersection number with any closed surface, the new torus is still $r$-characteristic.
-But it fails to be $b$-characteristic by \cref{prop:application}. \end{example}
+But it fails to be $b$-characteristic by \cref{cor:stabilisation}. \end{example}